As one of the most identifiable and well-respected stations in the market, WKLH can aptly be called a radio icon.

-WKLH’s exclusive Classic Rock format is simply the absolute best rock from the 70’s, 80’s and 90’s.
+WKLH’s exclusive Classic Rock format is simply the absolute best rock from the ’70s, 80’s, and 90’s.
 Like all great brands, WKLH has had to work hard to stay fresh and relevant, adapting to changing tastes and new competition.
 In 2015, WKLH re-branded itself as “Hometown Rock.”
-With more texture and tempo in the music, fun and irreverent imaging–including a new logo and name, and a revamped morning show, WKLH has enjoyed significant ratings increases and created buzz in Milwaukee.
+With more texture and tempo in the music, fun and irreverent imaging–including a new logo and name, and a revamped morning show, WKLH has enjoyed significant rating increases and created a buzz in Milwaukee.

 In addition to a well-crafted sound, the personalities continue to be an important part of the station’s fabric, connecting with the listener and touching the community.
 Dave Luczak has been the morning host since the station’s inception.
 His talent and popularity are undeniable.
-Surrounding himself with a creative and lovable cast and crew, mornings are fresh, revitalized and more entertaining than ever before.
-Radio vets Craig Carson and Sandy Maxx add a fun, fresh flavor to afternoons.
+Surrounding himself with a creative and lovable cast and crew, mornings are fresh, revitalized, and more entertaining than ever before.
+Radio vet Craig Carson adds a fun, fresh flavor to afternoons.

 The station’s appeal is impressively broad.
 For the adults who grew up with the music, it created memories and shaped lives.
 It’s a part of who they are.
 And in the last several years, the classic rock format birthed new listeners–a younger audience that discovered the timeless body of music and showed a ravenous appetite for it.
-This is the reason WKLH has appeal with the 18-24, 18-34, 25-54 and 35-64 year old audience.
+This is the reason WKLH has appeal with the 18-24, 18-34, 25-54, and 35-64-year-old audiences.
 Maybe WKLH is proving that sometimes you can be “everything to everybody.”

-In the coveted 25-54 demographic, WKLH perform exceptionally well in prime and fringe dayparts.
+In the coveted 25-54 demographic, WKLH performs exceptionally well in prime and fringe dayparts.